eclipse-cyclonedds/cyclonedds/README.md

   * Java JDK, version 8 or later, e.g., [OpenJDK](https://jdk.java.net/);
   * [Apache Maven](https://maven.apache.org/download.cgi), version 3.5 or later.

-On Ubuntu ``apt install maven default-jdk`` should do the trick for getting Java and Maven installed, and the rest should already be there.
+On Ubuntu ``apt install maven default-jdk git`` should do the trick for getting Java, Maven and GIT installed, and the rest should already be there.
 On Windows, installing chocolatey and ``choco install git cmake openjdk maven`` should get you a long way.
 On macOS, ``brew install maven cmake`` and downloading and installing the JDK is easiest.